BlackBecca/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- script that displays the result of BREATH to the power LOVE
+script that prints hello user, where user is the current Linux user.